 The Olin Collaboratory Summer Institute has provided participants from around the country and around the world with the opportunity to conceive and catalyze change in engineering education.
-In 2018, Designing Student-Centered Learning Experiences will be held June 4-8 on our Needham campus.
-We are no longer accepting applications for this summer's program.
+In 2018, Designing Student-Centered Learning Experiences was held June 4-8 on our Needham campus.
+Dates for our 2019 Summer Institute will be announced this fall.

 Designing Student-Centered Learning Experiences is a weeklong interactive workshop for faculty teams engaged in a curricular change effort at their own institution.
 Through participatory workshops, immersive design exercises, and presentations from experts, teams of faculty learn about, experience, and practice effective, engaging teaching approaches for new and meaningful STEM curricula.
 Through the Summer Institute experience, we aim to create a learning environment for participants that